DrTimothyAldenDavis/SuiteSparse/README.md

     SuiteSparse_test.m          exhaustive test for SuiteSparse in MATLAB

-    ssget       MATLAB interface to the SuiteSparse Matrix Collection (formerly called the UF Sparse Matrix Collection).
+    ssget       MATLAB interface to the SuiteSparse Matrix Collection
-                Includes a UFget function for backward compatibility.
                 author: Tim Davis

     UMFPACK     sparse LU factorization.
 Requires AMD and the BLAS.